brettgris/bks4_pk/README.md

 # SKELETON DEVELOPMENT WORKFLOW

-## Why use a workflow

-A development workflow is a way to help speed up development time and create more organized code by automating tasks and enabling preprocessors.

 ##### Including:
 * Loading up a local web server
 * Reloading the browser automatically whenever a file is saved